Caladenia heberleana

-Caladenia heberleana growing near Springdale Road, east of Hopetoun, Western Australia.

 Caladenia heberleana, commonly known as Heberle's spider orchid, is a species of orchid endemic to the south-west of Western Australia.
 It has a single, hairy leaf and up to three red, white and pale yellow flowers which have a white, red-tipped labellum.

 Description

 Caladenia heberleana is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, hairy leaf, 80-200 mm long and 5-15 mm wide.
 Up to three flowers 80-120 mm long and 60-120 mm wide are borne on a stalk 200-450 mm tall.
 The flowers are red, white and pale yellow with spreading lateral sepals and petals, all of which have thickened, club-like glandular tips.
 The lateral sepals and petals spread widely but directed downwards below the horizontal.
 The dorsal sepal is erect, 40-100 mm long and about 3 mm wide and the lateral sepals are 40-100 mm long and 3-6 mm wide.
 The petals are 40-85 mm long and 2-4 mm wide.
 The labellum is white, 17-26 mm long and 10-15 mm wide with a maroon tip which is curled under.
 The sides of the labellum have spreading teeth up to 5 mm long and there are four rows of pale to deep red calli up to 3 mm long, along the centre of the labellum.
 Flowering occurs from September to October.